-- 198. The potential number of class members are so numerous that joinder would be impracticable. - 199.
-While the precise number of students enrolled at IIA on or after January 20, 2018 is known only to Defendants, there are well over 1,000 such students.
-See College Scorecard, United Stated Department of Education, available at:
+- 235. The potential number of class members are so numerous that joinder would be impracticable. - 236.
+While the precise number of students enrolled at IIA on or after January 20, 2018, is known only to Defendants, there are well over 1,000 such students.
+See U.S. Dep't of Educ., College Scorecard, https://collegescorecard.ed.gov/search/?name=illinois%20institute%20of%20art%20 &sort=salary:desc (last visited July 19, 2019).

-https://collegescorecard.ed.gov/search/?name=illinois%20institute%20of%20art%20&sort=salary:desc.

-200. The precise number of class members can easily be determined through discovery.
+237. The precise number of class members can easily be determined through discovery.